 Reagents

-Inhibitors, including lorlatinib (S7536), osimertinib (S7297), GSK-126 (S7061), simvastatin (S1792), crizotinib (S1068), BMS-1166 (S8859), fraxinellone (S9100), amlodipine (S1905), MG-132 (S2619), importazole (S8446), rapamycin (S1039) and 3-methyladenine (3-MA, S2767), were procured from Selleck.
+Inhibitors, including Lorlatinib (S7536), Osimertinib (S7297), GSK-126 (S7061), Simvastatin (S1792), Crizotinib (S1068), BMS-1166 (S8859), Fraxinellone (S9100), Amlodipine (S1905), MG-132 (S2619), Importazole (S8446), Rapamycin (S1039) and 3-methyladenine (3-MA, S2767), were procured from Selleck.
 ARB-272572 (HY-142221) was purchased from MedChemExpress (MCE).
 These inhibitors were dissolved in dimethyl sulfoxide (DMSO) to make stock solutions, which were further diluted to suitable concentrations as required for experimental purposes.
 The inhibitor solutions were preserved in a -80 °C freezer.

 Culture and stable transduction of cell lines

-ARID1A wild-type cell lines, including the A549, NCI-H1299, NCI-H1975 and HCC4006 LUAD cell lines and the AGS gastric cancer cell line, and ARID1A mutant cell lines, including the HCC2279 and NCI-H1563 cell lines, were purchased from the Cell Bank of the Chinese Academy of Sciences (Shanghai, China), Procell Life Science & Technology Co.
+ARID1A wild-type cell lines, including the A549 (KRAS mutation), NCI-H1299 (wild type), NCI-H1975 (EGFR 21L858R/20T790M) and HCC4006 (EGFR 19 del) LUAD cell lines and the AGS gastric cancer cell line, and ARID1A mutant cell lines, including the HCC2279 (EGFR 19 del) and NCI-H1563 cell lines, were purchased from the Cell Bank of the Chinese Academy of Sciences (Shanghai, China), Procell Life Science & Technology Co.
 (Wuhan, China) and Meisen Chinese Tissue Culture Collections (Zhejiang, China).
 Information regarding the short tandem repeat (STR) Cell ID assays is provided in Supplementary file 1.
 All LUAD cell lines were cultured in RPMI-1640 medium (F12K medium for the AGS cell line) supplemented with 10% fetal bovine serum (FBS) and 1% penicillin/streptomycin (P/S; 100 IU/ml penicillin and 100 IU/ml streptomycin) in a 37 °C humidified atmosphere with 5% CO2.

 Lentiviral vectors encoding short hairpin RNAs (shRNAs) for ARID1A and MDM2, lentiviral vectors containing the ARID1A and PD-L1 coding sequences, and the corresponding vector controls (negative control [NC] vectors) were purchased from GeneChem (Shanghai, China).
 Using helper solution (GeneChem, Shanghai, China), cells were infected with lentiviruses according to the manufacturer’s instructions, after which the infection efficiency was verified by fluorescence microscopy.
 As a preliminary evaluation of the infection efficiency, cell counting revealed that more than 90% of the cells expressed fluorescent protein, which was considered an appropriate expression efficiency.
+We established Osimertinib-resistant (OR) cells by sustained exposure to a low-dose drug (0.5 µM) for six months.
+The increase in IC50 for Osimertinib (24h) was measured using an MTS assay, and a more than twofold increase was defined as relative resistance.
+For subsequent culture, we maintained the cells in 0.5 µM Osimertinib, and prior to conducting phenotypic experiments, we reverted the medium to standard culture conditions 72 hours before the assays.
 Subsequently, proteins expression was examined using western blotting.
 Stably infected cell lines were selected by culture for seven days with 2 μg/ml puromycin (Solarbio, Beijing, China) [6, 8].
 The sh-ARID1A, sh-MDM2 and vector control sequences are listed in Table S1.

 Generating LUAD cell lines with integrated tet-inducible PTEN expression